 All in, I think the total for those items was ~$130 CAD, and that's about the most extravagant part of my setup to date.
 If I really get into recording, this will likely be the place where I won't really be able to scrimp & will have to invest some real money.

 Currently I'm using a Serta Smart Layers AIR Arlington Executive Chair It's decent, I have a herniated disc in my lower back, so I probably should invest in a better chair, but this one's a decent compromise between quality and price (it was under $200 and has some decent lumbar support).
+Since I've recently (since COVID) begun working from home full-time this is the next big thing for me to invest in.

-As mentioned I have an Echo Dot for the sweet, sweet Alexa assistance in our house's kitchen/family area.
+In terms of smart stuff, I have an Echo Dot for the sweet, sweet Alexa assistance in our house's kitchen/family area.
 I don't yet have one in my office, but instead have a Google Home Mini that I got for free with a Spotify promo that sits on my desk.
 So far I very much like the Google Assistant better than Alexa, though both are handy.

 Aside from the monitor, there's an old Xbox 360 and an Xbox One S that sit on my desk.